 DDoS Protection Services Hope DDoS Attacks will Actually Continue.

 Because it’s big business and business is good even though some reports say that DDoS attacks are on the decline.
-For the first quarter of 2017 nearly 55% of targeted sources are in China which is quite a drop from the previous quarter which was at 77%.
-The number of countries involved dropped to 72 countries with China accounting for the 55% and accounted for the vast majority of the attacks.
+For the first quarter of 2017 nearly 55% of targeted sources are in China.
+This is quite a drop from the previous quarter which was at 77%.
+The number of countries involved dropped to 72 countries.
+China accounts for the 55% and had the vast majority of the attacks.
 With the exception of South Korea and the USA, most countries have had very little significant change in the number of DDoS attacks.

 It is also important to note, however, how many computers, in general, are actually online, connected to the internet.
-Even though Vietnam is ranked as the 6th largest targeted country it is probably safe to surmise that Vietnam is not as well connected as Honk Kong for example with a much denser and built-up urban population.
+Even though Vietnam is ranked as the 6th largest targeted country it is probably safe to surmise that Vietnam is not as well technologically saturated as Honk Kong for example with a much denser and built-up urban population.

-The longest DDoS attack in Q1 2017 lasted just 120 hours, which is a whopping 59% shorter than the previous quarter.
-Most all other attacks lasted just under 50 hours and an even larger majority were no more than just four hours.
+DDoS protection services report the longest DDoS attack in Q1 2017 lasted just 120 hours.
+This is a whopping 59% shorter than the previous quarter.
+Most all other attacks lasted just under 50 hours.
+An even larger majority were no more than just four hours.
 Even those attacks that lasted 5-9 hours declined over 10%.
 SYN DDoS also declined from 75% to 48%.
 Windows-based botnets have now also exceeded Linux botnets, increasing from 25% to nearly 60% for the first quarter in 2017.

-So why the decline in DDoS activity and why should companies continue to put aside large amounts of their budget towards DDoS protection services and mitigation if DDoS is simply declining by such large numbers?
+So why the decline in DDoS activity and why should companies continue to put aside large amounts of their budget towards DDoS protection services and mitigation.
+Isn’t DDoS simply declining in large numbers?
 There could be a few explanations for this.